UCNZ-SENG302-2018-Donaco/OrgaNZ/doc/test_manual.md

 gender.
 To save their profile, click on the "Save Changes" button.
 Their edits are now saved.

 #### AC2
 To log in, Click on the "Login as Client" button and find your Name or ID in the list.
-Click "Sign in".
+Click "Log in".
 The Client can only edit their own page and not be able to access any other Client's profiles.

 #### AC3
 Multiple Clients are saved once they are created, so to verify that multiple Clients exist, go to "Login as Clients" and you should be able to see multiple profiles.
-To verify that their information is also stored, you can sign in as them and view the saved data.
+To verify that their information is also stored, you can log in as them and view the saved data.

 #### AC4